pippinbarr/cart253-2018/modules/core-object-oriented-programming/core-object-oriented-programming.md

 }
 ```

-- We should have an `update` method for our paddle that moves it according to velocity
+- Our `update` method for our paddle moves it according to velocity
-- And while we're here we can constrain the paddle so it doesn't go off the screen...
+- And while we're here we can `constrain()` the paddle so it doesn't go off the screen...

 ---

+## Displaying the paddle

+- Finally we need to actually be able to see our paddle on the screen
+- Otherwise the game will be a bit hard to play
+- So we need to...
+--

+display it using a shape (or an image).

+---

+## `display` definition

 ```javascript
 Paddle.prototype.display = function() {